eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 The problem here is that we have thinned the probability of any one string occurring so much that for a sufficiently low error ε it becomes easier to compute the quantum probability explicitly.

-If we have another condition which assures us that there are only a few relevant outputs, i.e. the outputs are _sparse_, then if there exists a poly-box we can ε-simulate the circuit family.
+A poly-box with the additional condition that there are only a few relevant outputs (i.e. the output space is _sparse_) opens up the possibility of ε-simulating the circuit family.
-The _poly-sparsity_ of discrete probability distributions and families is sufficient, that is (roughly), there must be some polynomial upper bound in the error $ε^{-1}$ and size of the string $n$,
-$O\left(\text{poly}(n/\epsilon)\right)$, on the number of relevant outputs.
+More precisely, that condition is the _poly-sparsity_ of the discrete probability distributions on the outputs.
+Roughly, there must be a polynomially-sized upper bound on the number of relevant outputs of
+$O\left(\text{poly}(n/\epsilon)\right)$ with $n$ the size of the input string and $ε$ the error.
 An output is relevant if it has a larger probability mass than ε.

 **Theorem 1**[^hakop1] : "Let $\mathcal C$ be a family of quantum circuits with corresponding probability